Ternion

 Ternion, or 3 cylindrical vessels, have been the outcome, capturing both volume and weightlessness, light and colour.

-Finalist in Finalist, Profile 2022, JMGANSW Contemporary Jewellery and Object Award, Australian Design Centre, Darlinghurst, Sydney, NSW
+Finalist, Profile 2022, JMGANSW Contemporary Jewellery and Object Award, Australian Design Centre, Darlinghurst, Sydney, NSW

 Images: Michelle Bowden, Visuall Photography